Non-Elitist Selection Can Improve the Performance of Irace: Introduction

-Irace, one of the most popular tools, has shown its ability to improve the performance of the algorithms for various combinatorial optimization problems.
-For example, the algorithm configurations tuned by irace outperform the default configuration of the Ant Colony Optimization (ACO) algorithm for the traveling salesperson problem (TSP)~\cite{ACOTSP,Iracepaper}.
-Irace has also been used to reduce the runtime of an exact tree search solver (SPEAR)~\cite{SPEAR} for the satisfiability problem (SAT)~\cite{Iracepaper}.
-Moreover, a recent study has integrated the elitist iterated racing method of irace with evolutionary operators for traffic light planning~\cite{CintranoFLA}.
+Irace, one of the most popular tools, has shown its ability to improve the performance of the algorithms for various optimization problems~\cite{SPEAR,CintranoFLA,Iracepaper,ACOTSP}.
+However, we can still intuitively expect to improve the performance of irace considering contemporary optimization techniques.
+Premature convergence is a common problem for optimization methods resulting in being trapped into local optima, which can also present irace from finding the optimal configurations.
+For example, irace fails to find the optimal configuration of a family of genetic algorithms (GAs) for \textsc{OneMax} in~\cite{ye2021automated}.
+There exists more than one type of competitive configuration of the GA for \textsc{OneMax}, which is known due to the extensive body of theoretical work~\cite{GiessenW17Algorithmica,Sudholt12}.
+However, irace converges to a specific subset of configurations that share similar algorithm characteristics.

-Although irace has been shown to be effective at finding competitive configurations of algorithms on a wide variety of problems, it is often still unclear whether the found configuration is indeed \emph{optimal}.
-More generally, the question \emph{are there other, competitively well-performing configurations in unexplored areas of the search space?} is still an open problem.

-A recent study applied irace to the problem of tuning a family of genetic algorithms (GAs) on the \textsc{OneMax} problem~\cite{ye2021automated}, in principle, as known due to the extensive body of theoretical work~\cite{GiessenW17Algorithmica,Sudholt12} on this problem, there exist more than one type of competitive configurations of the GA.
-However, irace usually converges to a specific subset these configurations which share similar algorithm characteristics but in doing so fails to find the optimal configuration which is of a considerably different type.
 In order to avoid issues like this, one could aim to increase the exploration capabilities of irace.
 However, this does not necessarily address the concern of finding well-performing configurations located in different parts of the space.
-Instead, we would want to allow irace to automatically focus on finding a diverse set of well-performing configurations, rather than converging on one specific type of configuration.
+Instead, we would want to allow irace to automatically explore search space around a diverse set of well-performing configurations to avoid converging on one specific type of configuration.

-In this paper, we investigate alternative selection mechanisms for irace, by considering diversity of configurations in the selections process.
-While this diversity on its own can be beneficial for certain applications, it can also lead to performance improvements by allowing irace to explore more distinct subdomains of the configuration space.
-In addition, the observations from~\cite{ye2021automated} inspire a discussion on searching for various competitive configurations with different patterns, which is addressed by our discussion on the relationship between parameters of the ACO algorithm and its performance on TSP problem instances.